 1990 - 1997

-The Greater San Diego Association of REALTORS® is the largest trade association in the county, and the largest REALTOR® association in the state with more than 13,000 members.
+Today, the Greater San Diego Association of REALTORS® is the largest REALTOR® association in California and one of the largest in the United States.
 Our REALTORS® adhere to a code of ethics and professional standards above and beyond the norm.
-If you are interested in joining our team of professionals, please visit our
+If you are interested in joining our team of professionals, please visit our Job Opportunities page.